Keri A. McWilliams

 Professional activities

-- Associate Editor, The Franchise Lawyer, an American Bar Association publication
+- The Franchise Lawyer, an American Bar Association publication, associate editor (2016–2022)

-- American Bar Association Forum on Franchising Nominating Committee, 2017
+- American Bar Association Forum on Franchising Nominating Committee (2017)

-- Committee member, American Bar Association Forum on Franchising, Young Lawyers Division, September 2014–September 2015
+- American Bar Association Forum on Franchising, Young Lawyers Division, committee member (September 2014–September 2015)

-- NASAA Franchise and Business Opportunity Advisory Committee Member June 2022–December 2023
+- NASAA Franchise and Business Opportunity Advisory Committee (2022–2023)

 Recognition